 Despite their advantages, matrix converters have not yet replaced conventional solutions.
 One reason for this may be the lower output voltage of the converter compared to its input voltage.
-This issue was attempted to be addressed based on the works of Fang Zheng Peng, who described the Z-Source buckboost inverter (ZS) in [9], a device enabling DC-AC, AC-DC, AC-AC, and DC-DC power conversion.
-Additionally, in [10], the Quasi Z-Source Inverter (QZS) was proposed, which partially addressed the problems of the previous device.
-The first combination of Peng's concepts with matrix converters was seen in work [11], where a new family of converters was introduced, named single-phase Z-source buck-boost Matrix Converters (ZSMC), and in [12], which extended the presented solution to the three-phase case.
+This issue was attempted to be addressed based on the works of Fang Zheng Peng, who described the Z-source buckboost inverter (ZS) in [9], a device enabling DC-AC, AC-DC, AC-AC, and DC-DC power conversion.
+Additionally, in [10], the quasi Z-source inverter (QZS) was proposed, which partially addressed the problems of the previous device.
+The first combination of Peng's concepts with matrix converters was seen in the paper [11], where a new family of converters was introduced, named single-phase Z-source buck-boost matrix converters (ZSMC), and in [12], which extended the presented solution to the three-phase case.

-The developed converters started to be investigated for their potential use of voltage boost to create devices resilient to faults or mitigate the impact of electrical network faults.
+The developed converters started to be investigated for their potential use of voltage boost to create devices resilient to or mitigate the impact of electrical network faults.
 In [18], the possibility of using ZSMC to increase the voltage at the load during voltage drops in the grid was presented.
 Unfortunately, the publication did not demonstrate a device operating automatically.
-In [19], a single-phase QZS was used to create a Dynamic Voltage Restorer (DVR) system compensating for voltage fluctuations in one phase of the network.
+In [19], a single-phase QZS was used to create a dynamic voltage restorer (DVR) system compensating for voltage fluctuations in one phase of the network.

-In the following paper, the application of voltage boost of QZSDMC was proposed to improve the safety of the control system against electrical network faults causing voltage sag.
+In the following paper, the application of voltage boost of OZSDMC was proposed to improve the safety of the control system against electrical network faults causing voltage sag.
 The authors adopted two assumptions regarding the device.
 The first is the operation of the converter without human supervision.
 The control system should automatically adapt to external events without causing error propagation to the motor load.
 The second is the ability to operate continuously in a fault state.
-The user has no influence on the duration of the voltage sag, and from a safety standpoint, the device should be able to operate for any length of time with voltage lower than nominal.
+The user does not influence the duration of the voltage sag, and from a safety standpoint, the device should be able to operate for any length of time with a voltage lower than nominal.